tfwright/spur/README.md

 |> Spur.insert
 ```

-A record for both your `Battle` and an `Activity` with action set to insert will be stored in the DB.
-Of course, the `Battle` fails validations, neither will be inserted and the changeset will be returned with errors, just as Repo would. (*Note*: As of 0.3.0, Spur supports the `expose_transactions` config, which when sets to true returns the raw Ecto transaction.
+In this example, a record for both your `Battle` and an `Activity` with action set to insert will be stored in the DB.
+Of course, the `Battle` fails validations, neither will be inserted and the changeset will be returned with errors, just as `Repo` would.
+Otherwise it will return the `Battle`. (*Note*: As of 0.3.0, Spur supports the `expose_transactions` config, which when sets to true returns the raw Ecto transaction.
 Us this if you need to access the created `Activity` struct.)

+Each of these callback functions also take a `Map` of properties that will be added to the `Activity` record, or a `Function` that returns a `Map`.
+See the [documentation](https://hexdocs.pm/spur/Spur.html#insert/2) for examples.

 ### Audience